 Figure out your preferences ahead of time

-As discussed above, not knowing what factors to prioritize when making a decision makes us more likely to fall for the decoy effect.10 So when you need to buy something, before browsing through your options, take some time to figure out what qualities you value the most, with respect to whatever it is you’re shopping for.
+As discussed above, not knowing what factors to prioritize when making a decision makes us more likely to fall for the decoy effect.10 So when you need to buy something, take some time to figure out what qualities you value the most before browsing through your options.
 For example, maybe you are buying a new car, and you decide that gas mileage is more important to you than getting a low price.
 Having these preferences clearly established beforehand is good protection.

 Only buy what you really need

-The decoy effect doesn’t necessarily always push us into baking a “bad” decision.
+The decoy effect doesn’t necessarily always push us into making a “bad” decision.
 In some cases, opting for a larger size or a higher-quality version of a given product might be more cost-effective in the long run.
-Other times, however, buying the more expensive target option will not satisfy our needs any better than a competitor would.
-Some good examples of this include the fancy Economist subscription described above, or unhealthy items such as fast food meals or extra-large cups of soda.
+But other times, buying the more expensive target option will not satisfy our needs any better than a competitor would.
+Some good examples of this include the print & web Economist subscription described above, or unhealthy items such as combo fast food meals or extra-large cups of soda.

-In cases like these, it is helpful to focus on the reason for buying something in the first place, and to ask whether a larger/higher-quality/more expensive version of a product will really satisfy that need any better than a cheaper alternative would.
-Sometimes the answer may well be “yes,” but a lot of the time, it will probably be a “no.”
+In cases like these, it is helpful to focus on the reason you are buying something in the first place.
+Ask yourself whether a larger or higher-quality version of a product is worth the extra money.
+Will it really satisfy that need any better than a cheaper alternative would?
+Sometimes the answer may be “yes,” but a lot of the time, it will probably be “no.”

 Beware of sets of three

-The decoy effect is most effective when there are only three options in play: target, competitor, and decoy.5 Whether you’re out shopping, or you’re evaluating political candidates, try to notice when things crop up in groups of three—there may be a decoy in the mix.
+The decoy effect is most effective when there are only three options in play: target, competitor, and decoy.5 Whether you’re out shopping or even deciding between political candidates, try to notice when things crop up in groups of three—there may be a decoy in the mix.